Proverbs 10 – Contrasting Lives, Contrasting Destinies

 But he who refuses correction goes astray.

 b.
 He who refuses correction: To refuse correction is the opposite of keeping instruction.
-It is to reject instruction and will lead on to go astray.
+It is to reject instruction and will lead to going astray.

 Whoever hides hatred has lying lips,